Go to Instagram to see all my latest art – anything there can be bought, just contact me.

 A viewer at the gallery pulled me aside and said, “That painting there, that white one, is how I felt when my son died.”

 My antiselfies deal directly with my PTSD, Isolation and death.
-I suffered horrendously in 2018, being critically ill and worse, four heart ops (routine procedure), following the insertion of a device that failed and a near fatal heart infection, culminating in me watching myself slip away as everything stopped during the surgery (no, there’s nothing there).
+I suffered horrendously in 2018, being critically ill and worse, four heart ops, following the insertion of a device that failed and a near fatal heart infection, culminating in me watching myself slip away, on the monitor, as everything stopped during the surgery (no, there’s nothing there).
+Living with this fact is much harder than the action itself.

+Sitting in hospital, I realised I had to deal with the hammer blow of mortality and potential real depression and very real PTSD.
+The problem with living is knowing you’ve died.
 Isolation and trauma are potentially killers in their own rights and I was suffering from both.
 I remember being laid in a hospital bed and realising it would forever define me if I let it get on top of me and so instead of getting depressed, I realised I had to exploit the actual luck of being brought back and so I attempted to channel the trauma and shock into my work.
 Every time I felt it build, I started more work.
-I was discussing this with an RE teacher at the kids’ school who feels it’s an amazing thing to have done and a great example.
+I was discussing this, later, with an RE teacher at the kids’ school who feels it’s an amazing thing to have done and a great example.
 I find it difficult to read it that way.

 Corrosive selfie culture

-The works are produced from pencil sketches or selfie photos, I run them then through some code to move the pixels about, then I paint into them on the PC and then I filter them as selfies are.
-Once that is done, I produce a unique print onto canvas and frame it in a distressed frame, creating perfect simulacra.
+The works are produced from pencil sketches or selfie photos, I run them then through some code to move the pixels about, then I digitally paint into them on the PC using natural media synthesis and then I filter them as selfies are.
+Once that is done, I produce a unique print onto canvas and frame it in a distressed frame, creating perfect simulacra of a cry from the Id monster.

 Simulacra and computers